-- Advised Beceem Communications on employment law issues on its acquisition by Nasdag listed Broadcom Corporation. - Assisted Chegg on employment law issues for its acquisition of Cramster. - Advised Arcot Systems on employment law issues in its acquisition by Nasdaq listed CA Technologies. - Advised GoAhead Software on employment and labour law issues in its acquisition of a division of Emerson Electric.
+- Assisted several US and multinational companies in drafting and reviewing their employee stock option and share purchase plans for Indian employees. - Advised Beceem Communications on employment law issues on its acquisition by Nasdaq listed Broadcom Corporation. - Assisted Chegg on employment law issues for its acquisition of Cramster. - Advised Arcot Systems on employment law issues in its acquisition by Nasdaq listed CA Technologies. - Advised GoAhead Software on employment and labour law issues in its acquisition of a division of Emerson Electric and its acquisition by Oracle. - Advised Synposys, Inc. on the post-merger integration of Magma Design Automation. - Advised NETGEAR, Inc. on Indian employment and labour law issues in relation to its acquisition of Firetide Networks.